 NZXT’s new ultra-compact H1 mITX chassis arrives equipped with both a 650w, 80+ Gold SFX modular power supply and built-in NZXT 140mm AIO liquid cooling, making it incredibly attractive for system builders looking to assemble a tiny but powerful desktop PC.
 Simply drop in your choice of mITX motherboard, 2.5-inch SSD/HDD (or a motherboard-mounted NVMe drive) and system memory (and a graphics card if you’re a gamer), and the NZXT H1 becomes a quiet, compact machine.
 With support for all but the largest of GPUs, the H1 can also be built up as a powerful gaming monster.

 Priced at $349, the H1 seems pricey, until you stop to factor in the cost of a quality AIO cooler and SFX-L PSU.
-Taken together with the attractive chassis, there’s a surprising level of value here.
+Taken together with the attractive chassis, there’s a surprising level of value here, which is why it made our best cases list under the mini-ITX category.

 |Form Factor||Ultra Compact Desktop|